kangash/SQL/README.md

 This repository contains examples of my SQL queries. <br>
 You will find descriptions and SQL queries inside the sql files.

-## File 1
+## Task 1

-File 1 contains SQL queries with SELECT, WHERE, LIKE, IN, MIN, MAX, COUNT, ORDER BY.
+SQL file contains queries using SELECT, WHERE, LIKE, IN, MIN, MAX, COUNT, ORDER BY.

-## File 2
+## Task 2

-File 2 contains SQL queries with SELECT, DISTINCT, WHERE, LIKE, INNER JOIN, LEFT JOIN, including JOIN multiple tables.
+SQL file contains queries using SELECT, DISTINCT, WHERE, LIKE, INNER JOIN, LEFT JOIN, including JOIN multiple tables.